 The successor function is again trivial to write.

-functions.
-Because this information is encoded in the types, it’s already sort of carried along with every Natural
+and odd functions.
+Because this information is encoded in

-.
-However, just for the sake of completeness we can write something like this:
+Natural.
+However, just for the sake of completeness we can

-has even parity, and likewise any Natural 'Odd
+Natural 'Even has even parity, and likewise any

 Like so many places in engineering, this provides an interesting example of multiple tradeoffs that have to be balanced.
 Normally I lean towards “clarity at most costs”, sacrificing performance to make programmers’ jobs more manageable.
 However, occasionally understandability has to be traded away for enhancements of the details of how our programs actually run, and this tradeoff is more common as systems become more heavily relied upon by others.